On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Introduction

 \subsection{Outline of the paper}

-The proof of Theorem~\ref{thm:main} is subject of §\ref{sect:method}.
-In §\ref{sect:OPS} we apply it to the classical orthogonal polynomials, which yields a short and unified derivation of the known formulae for the scaling limits for the classical unitary random matrix ensembles (GUE, LUE/Wishart, JUE/MANOVA).
-In fact, by a result of Tricomi, the only input needed is the weight function $w$ of the orthogonal polynomials; from there one gets in a purely formula based fashion (by simple manipulations which can easily be coded in any computer algebra system), first, to the coefficients $p$ and $q_n$ as well as to the eigenvalues $\lambda_n$ of the Sturm--Liouville operator $L_n$ and next, by applying Theorem~\ref{thm:main}, to the particular scalings limits.
+The proof of Theorem~\ref{thm:main} is subject of Section~\ref{sect:method}.
+In Section~\ref{sect:OPS} we apply it to the classical orthogonal polynomials, which yields a short and unif\/ied derivation of the known formulae for the scaling limits for the classical random matrix ensembles with unitary invariance (GUE, LUE/Wishart, JUE/MANOVA).
+In fact, by a result of Tricomi, the only input needed is the weight function~$w$ of the orthogonal polynomials; from there one gets in a purely formula based fashion (by simple manipulations which can easily be coded in any computer algebra system), f\/irst, to the coef\/f\/icients~$p$ and~$q_n$ as well as to the eigenvalues~$\lambda_n$ of the Sturm--Liouville opera\-tor~$L_n$ and next, by applying Theorem~\ref{thm:main}, to the particular scaling limits.

-To emphasize that our main result and its application is largely independent of concretely identifying the kernel $\tilde K$ of the spectral projection $\1_{(-\infty,0)}(\tilde L)$, we postpone this identification to the appendix: there, using generalized eigenfunction expansions, we calculate the Dyson, Airy, and Bessel kernels directly from the limit differential operators $\tilde L$.
+To emphasize that our main result and its application is largely independent of concretely identifying the limit projection kernel $\tilde K$, we postpone this identif\/ication to Lemmas~\ref{lem:dyson}, \ref{lem:airy} and~\ref{lem:bessel}: there, using generalized eigenfunction expansions, we calculate the Dyson, Airy, and Bessel kernels directly from the limit dif\/ferential operator~$\tilde L$.

-\section{Proof of the Main Result for Sturm--Liouville Operators}
+\section{Proof of the main result for Sturm--Liouville operators}

-To begin with, we first state the expansions of the coefficients, which also motivate the particular regularity assumptions made in Theorem~\ref{thm:main}.